 This is not a perfect solution as a train arriving from the West on the North track must block the crossing to keep the signals on after the train making the crossover departs.

 The diagrams above show one circuit board for each protected track at a crossing.
 One circuit board can protect multiple tracks but fully automatic control is not possible when this is done.

 The grade crossing circuit can be used where there is a crossing with a passing siding.

-If a second train is occupying the crossing for either track, the flashers will stay on after the first train has departed.
+If a train is occupying the crossing on either track, the flashers will stay on until both trains have departed.

 The grade crossing circuit can also be used where there is a crossing with a siding.

-Because only one circuit is used, fully automatic operation is not possible as in the full two track crossing but if only one train uses the crossing at a time, the system will give prototypical operation.
+Because only one circuit is used, fully automatic operation is not possible as with the full, two track crossing but if only one train uses the crossing at a time, the system will give prototypical operation.